 What is Dangerous Goods Segregation?

-Dangerous goods segregation – or chemical segregation – is the process of separating or isolating incompatible substances.
-If incompatible substances are not separated, they may react and cause harm to people, property or the environment.
+Dangerous goods segregation – or chemical segregation – is the process of separating or isolating incompatible substances and those that can react dangerously.
+If incompatible substances and those that can react dangerously are not separated, they may react and cause harm to people, property or the environment.

 Identifying Class and Subsidiary Risk